Nursing School Scholarships and Financial Aid

 Don’t let money get between you and your dream nursing school.
 Learn about nursing school scholarships to help you reach your goals.

-Nursing school can be expensive, but fortunately, there are scholarships to help you afford it.
+Nursing school can be expensive, but scholarships can help you afford it.
 This guide outlines various nursing school scholarships.
 Learn about other financial aid opportunities that can help offset nursing school costs.
+Always check the sponsor’s website for updated information and additional requirements.

 Popular Online RN-to-BSN Programs